pemistahl/lingua/README.md

 ### Quick Info
 * this library tries to solve language detection of very short words and phrases, even shorter than tweets for instance
 * makes use of both statistical and rule-based approaches
-* already outperforms *Apache Tika* and *Optimaize Language Detector* in this respect for more than 20 languages
+* already outperforms *Apache Tika* and *Optimaize Language Detector* in this respect for more than 40 languages
 * works within every Java 6+ application and on Android
 * no additional training of language models necessary
 * offline usage without having to connect to an external service or API
 * can be used in a REPL for a quick try-out
-* uses only two dependencies:
+* uses only three dependencies:
   * [Gson](https://github.com/google/gson) for reading and writing language models
   * [MapDB](https://github.com/jankotek/mapdb) for optional caching of language models
+  * [fastutil](https://github.com/vigna/fastutil) for more compact storage of language models in RAM
 ---

 ## <a name="table-of-contents"></a> Table of Contents